janaSunrise/Anime-face-generation-DCGAN/README.md

 # Anime face generation using DCGAN

-> An interesting and special GAN method consisting of convolutional layers to generate pixel perfect anime images/
+> An interesting and special GAN method consisting of convolutional layers to generate pixel perfect anime images.